learn-hunger/visual-gestures/paper.md

-We developed a robust debugging panel, as shown in Figure 3 featuring memory and CPU utilization tracking, framerate monitoring, landmark skeletal visualization, a live finger kink ratio graph, and a customizable debug UI.
+We developed a robust debugging panel, as shown in Figure 3 featuring memory and CPU utilization tracking, framerate monitoring, landmark skeletal visualization @visualise-data-kit , a live finger kink ratio graph, and a customizable debug UI.
 This enables developers to extend and tailor the system to their specific use cases efficiently.